The Graded Classification Conjecture holds for graphs with disjoint cycles: Composition S-NE graphs

-For example, let $E$ be the first graph below.
-Making $E/H_1$ canonical can be done in two ways since both vertices of $c_3$ are feasible in $E/H_1.$ This makes $P_{H_2}$ have only one feasible vertex in each case.
-Moving $21$-exits to that vertex produces the second graph below.
-Moving the $32$-exits to the other vertex of $c_3$ produces a graph isomorphic to the second graph below.

-With the above definition of canonical form, two canonical forms obtained from the same cut and reduced graph $E_0$ can be transformed one to the other by the same argument as the one used in Lemma \ref{lemma_maps_between_canonical_forms}.
-Thus, this lemma continues to hold.
+If $\phi_1$ and $\phi_2$ are the maps transforming $E$ to the two canonical forms, any $\POM^D$-isomorphism $f$ of the monoids of $E_1$ and $E_2$ could be composed with $\ol{\phi_1\phi_2^{-1}}$ and $\ol{\phi_1\phi_2^{-1}}f$ could be considered instead of $f$ to ensure that the {\em same} canonical form is considered.
+The consideration of the maps like $\phi_1$ and $\phi_2$ above ensures that two canonical forms obtained from the same cut and reduced graph can be transformed one to the other.
+The same argument was used in Lemma \ref{lemma_maps_between_canonical_forms}) so this lemma continues to hold.

 We define the relation $\approx$ for countable $n$-S-NE graphs by the same condition as if $n\leq 2$:

 This relation is reflexive and symmetric and transitivity holds by Lemma \ref{lemma_approx_is_transitive} stated for $n$-S-NE graphs instead of 2-S-NE graphs.
 Such lemma holds by the same proof as Lemma \ref{lemma_approx_is_transitive}.